 7. Right to object

 The GDPR gives individuals the right to object to the processing of their personal data in certain circumstances.
-Individuals have an absolute right to stop their data being used for direct marketing.
-You can always unsubscribe from our emails in the “My Account” section.
-Chat with us if you want to make us stop processing any other information.
+Individuals have an absolute right to stop their data from being used for direct marketing.
+You can always subscribe or unsubscribe from our emails in the “Notification settings” → “Insights” section by ticking the box:

-Long story short, HelpCrunch will stay transparent about how we gather any personal data and will comply with the new regulation.
-In case you have any GDPR-related questions or want to file a request, just email email@example.com.
-For general questions use firstname.lastname@example.org.
-And we are always more than happy to talk to you via chat.
+Long story short, HelpCrunch will stay transparent about how we gather any personal data and will comply with the regulation.
+In case you have any GDPR-related questions or want to file a request, just email firstname.lastname@example.org.
+For general questions, use email@example.com.
+We are always more than happy to talk to you via chat.

 How HelpCrunch helps you become GDPR-compliant